Stanford-ILIAD/multimodal-rewards-from-rankings/README.md

-Companion code to CoRL 2021 submission:
+Companion code to CoRL 2021 paper:
-Anonymous Authors. **"Learning Multimodal Rewards from Rankings"**. *5th Conference on Robot Learning (CoRL)*, London, UK, Nov.
+Vivek Myers, Erdem Bıyık, Nima Anari, Dorsa Sadigh. **"Learning Multimodal Rewards from Rankings"**. *5th Conference on Robot Learning (CoRL)*, London, UK, Nov.
 2021.

 This code actively learns multimodal reward functions from rankings in various tasks with respect to an information gain acquisition function and compares it to random querying.